Find a Part Now

 For the 2012 model year, the Eclipse received three slight changes: brake override logic, a clear lip spoiler on the GT trim, and one new exterior color.
 According to a review and rating by Motor Trend, the fourth-generation Eclipse was described as "dated" - but its "exterior design still stands out among sporty coupes currently available."
 The 2012 model year Eclipse was now six years old and "is still trying to pass itself off as a sporty two-door."
 This was the final model year, albeit a short run because production ended in August 2011.

-The last Eclipse to roll off the assembly line was built on 16 August 2011, painted Kalapana Black, its color was chosen by members of Mitsubishi's Facebook community, who picked from a historical Eclipse color palette.
+The last Eclipse to roll off the assembly line was built on 16 August 2011, painted Kalapana Black.
+Its color was chosen by members of Mitsubishi's Facebook community, who picked from a historical Eclipse color palette.
 This was the only Eclipse equipped with both the 3.8L/265 hp V6 engine and the commemorative SE package, as well as special 18-inch Dark Argent alloy wheels and one-of-a-kind graphics.
 It is also built with a sunroof, leather interior, 650W Rockford Fosgate 9-speaker audio system with Sirius XM, hands-free Bluetooth phone interface, rear-view camera, and HID headlights.
 The car was auctioned off by Mecum Auctions in St. Charles, Illinois on 17 September 2012, for $35,000.
 Proceeds went to the Japanese Red Cross to aid victims of the 2011 Tōhoku earthquake and tsunami.

 Grand total Eclipse production was 906,876 units.